 (1) Those long silk kimonos.
-You throw them on with a white tank top, a pair of ripped-up jeans, stilettos, and all of a sudden, you’re fabulous!
+You throw them on with a white tank top, a pair of ripped-up jeans, and stilettos, and suddenly, you’re fabulous!
 (2) Levi’s jeans – the cutoffs you get in the summertime.
-They last for a really long time, you can ruin them bleach, and they cost like $7-$10!
+They last for a really long time, you can ruin them with bleach, and they cost like $7-$10!
 (3) This long rectangular patent leather French Connection clutch I got in San Francisco.
-It has golden, and sequin stripes across it and was like $6…brand new with tags and everything!
-I carry it with me everywhere I go when I want to be fabulous!
+It has gold and sequin stripes across it.
+It was $6, brand new with tags and everything!
+I carry it everywhere I go when I want to be fabulous!

 How do you determine who you want to collaborate with?

 It’s all about the vibe.
 We have to connect, and I have to understand why you’re making the music.
 Usually, I’m in the studio hanging out with the person I’m working with before we even make the song.
-Most of the hip-hop collaborations I’ve done, I met them outside of the studio and hung out.
-I mean, it took hanging out with Jay-Z 4 times before I could execute my part on the song correctly.
-It’s really about friendship and a connection.
+In most of the hip-hop collaborations I’ve done, I met them outside of the studio and hung out.
+It took hanging out with Jay-Z 4 times before I could execute my part of the song correctly.
+It’s really about friendship and connection.

 Chrisette also explained that as she grows as an artist, she has a “responsibility to let her fans know what she’s doing,” hence the launch of Rich Hipster and her decision to join the cast of R&B Divas of LA.
 From watching her on R&B Divas, you can see that she’s willing to open up and share (most of) her thoughts and feelings with the other ladies.
-And despite the tension between her and Chante Moore, Chrisette made sure she let me know that “women can get along even if they don’t like each other – they can figure it out.”
+And despite the tension between her and Chante Moore, Chrisette told me that “women can get along even if they don’t like each other – they can figure it out.”

 So tell me, have you checked out Chrisette Michele’s new site?
 Are you excited about her upcoming project?
 Let me know!